DonRyuDragoni/vibration-sim/README.md

 run).
 To compile and generate the `.jar` file, simply run `lein uberjar`.

-_Note_: if you change the screen size (variables `screen-dim-x` and `screen-dim-y` in `src/vibration_sim/core/desktop_launcher.clj`), you have to make sure `src/vibration_sim/core/desktop_launcher.clj` is recompiled.
+_Note_: if you change the screen size (variables `screen-dim-x` and `screen-dim-y` defined in `src-common/vibration_sim/core.clj`), you have to make sure `src/vibration_sim/core/desktop_launcher.clj` is recompiled.
 I actually don't know how to force it in `lein run`, so I just recompile the whole project with `lein uberjar`.
 Please let me know of a better method.

 ## Vibration Modes